 There's no direct connection, so I had to transfer in Tunxi.
 But everything went smoothly, leaving me just enough time for lunch.
 Also, spending the hottest part of the day in an air-conditioned environment was welcomed.
 Speaking of local buses, they have surprisingly generous legroom, but dear me, they can be loud!
 However, having noise-cancelling headphones, I did enjoy the journey, and when I arrived in Hangzhou, I was excited to experience it.

 The first thing was to drop my backpack at the accommodation I booked.
 As it was some 7 km (4.4mi) from the bus station and there was no subway stop nearby, I used those lovely rental bikes conveniently just behind the station's entrance.
 "That'll do!"
-As I started riding, I was impressed by how tidy the city was - there wasn't any litter laying around.
+As I started riding, I was impressed by how tidy the city was – there wasn't any litter lying around.
 Most Chinese cities are well-kept from trash, but Hangzhou took it to a yet new level.
-The air, unfortunately, didn't reflect the cleanliness of the ground - plenty of ongoing constructions were whirlpooling dust everywhere.
-And as the air temperatures were still close to the boiling point, it was not fun to breathe all that.
+Unfortunately, the air didn't reflect the cleanliness of the ground: plenty of ongoing constructions whirlpool dust everywhere.
+And as the air temperatures were still close to the boiling point, breathing all that was not fun.

 Three tunnels and plenty of drinking water later, I've arrived at the hostel.
 Shortly after a welcomed shower, I was making my way towards the downtown, and the gift named Hangzhou started giving.

-Before the darkness fell, I was walking on the promenade next to the West Lake, around which the city is built.
+Before the darkness fell, I walked on the promenade next to the West Lake, around which the city was built.
 I was told that Hangzhou, together with Shenzhen, has the biggest concentration of billionaires in China, and the promenade reflected such.
 It was packed with luxury stores; Ferrari, Omega, and that sort.

 Eventually, I went to check out another point of interest, the Global Centre building – that tower in the middle of the photo below: